WHATS HOT

 Fighting Insomnia

 is a momentous event for any woman, but some may also face physical pain and discomfort as their bodies change.
-One such common complaint among pregnant is pregnancy insomnia.
+One such common complaint among pregnant women is insomnia.

 The Figures